 The following case study summarises a SEFARI Think Tank involving the Royal Botanic Gardens Edinburgh and Scottish Natural Heritage.
 SEFARI Think Tanks are designed to address challenging and often contested research questions of national and international importance.
 This project brought together experts to address Aichi Target 13 on the conservation of genetic diversity.
 The project has established a world-first method to help understand and conserve genetic diversity in some of Scotland's most iconic wild species.
-This fills a significant gap in addressing this international target, as the practical tool will enable other countries to asses it's genetic diversity and compare what has been measured in Scotland.
+This fills a significant gap in addressing this international target, as the practical tool will enable other countries to assess its genetic diversity and compare what has been measured in Scotland.

 The nature crisis is being recognised as a major global challenge equal to and interlinked with climate change.
 Nature is deteriorating at an unprecedented rate: three-quarters of the land-based environment and two-thirds of marine environments have been significantly altered by human activities; while one-eighth of animal and plant species are threatened by extinction.

-The UK, and Scotland, have signed up to several international conventions relating to the conservation of nature.
+The UK Government have signed up to several international conventions relating to the conservation of nature.
 One of the most significant of these is the Convention on Biological Diversity (CBD).
 The CBD is concerned with the conservation of all the living organisms and, at a meeting in 2010 in Nagoya, Japan, they established a Strategic Plan for 2011-2020 with twenty global Aichi targets.
 In signing the convention, the UK, and Scotland, have agreed to translate the Strategic Plan and the Aichi targets into national and local level strategies and plans - in Scotland, this is covered by the Biodiversity Route Map to 2020.

 Aichi Target thirteen (T13) focuses on the conservation of genetic diversity.
 Genetic diversity is a generic term for differences within species because of variations in their DNA.